 If you suffer from chronic low back pain, you have likely run the gamut of searching for solutions only to be left with more questions and mounting frustrations.
 A major obstacle to successfully diagnosing and treating low back pain is not understanding that a leaky disc is often the source of your pain.
-Many patients are diagnosed with Degenerative Disc Disease, however, it isn’t an actually a disease—it’s a name given to discs that have degenerated over time from normal wear and tear, causing them to steadily leak and become dark and flat.
+Many patients are diagnosed with Degenerative Disc Disease, however, it isn’t actually a disease—it’s a name given to discs that have degenerated over time from normal wear and tear, causing them to steadily leak and become dark and flat.

 Leaky Disc Syndrome is a term coined by Dr. Pauza because he found himself continuously explaining to patients how their low back and leg pain was likely caused by annular tears, which allowed the inner portion of the disc to leak onto the spinal nerves, causing inflammation and pain.
 Many patients are told their symptoms are caused by a compressed nerve.
-While this is true in some cases, Dr. Pauza believes most pain and numbness experienced in the extremities is caused by annular tears that have progressed into a herniated and bulged discs.
+While this is true in some cases, Dr. Pauza believes most pain and numbness experienced in the extremities is caused by leaky discs that have progressed into a herniated and bulged discs.

 WHAT IS AN ANNULAR TEAR?

 Discs act as cushions or shock-absorbers, between the vertebrae in your spine.
 They’re composed of a tough, elastic outer layer called the annulus fibrosus that surrounds and protects a thick inner gel, called the nucleus pulposus.
 It may help to think of discs as miniature jelly doughnuts: exactly the right size to fit between your vertebrae.

-When the outer layer of a disc tears from normal wear and tear or injury, it’s known as an annular tear.
+When the outer layer of a spinal disc tears from normal wear and tear or injury, it’s known as an annular tear.
 An annular tear can heal on its own, or it can progress into a herniation or bulge.
-When it tears, the inner gel substance know as the nucleus pulposus, flows out of the disc onto the spinal nerves, sometimes causing symptoms of pain and numbness in the back and/or extremities, known as Leaky Disc Syndrome.
+When it tears, the inner gel substance know as the nucleus pulposus, leaks out of the disc onto the spinal nerves, sometimes causing symptoms of pain and numbness in the back and/or extremities, known as Leaky Disc Syndrome.